Behavioral-Technology-Group/Pavlok_Node_Module/README.md

 If you like, you may also pass an options object to `init(...)`.
-It takes in `port`, a number, `callbackUrl`, a custom callback URL after the OAuth is done, `save`, a boolean value that lets you choose whether to save the auth code, and `verbose`, a boolean value for whether you'd like debugging output.
+It takes in `port`, a number, `callbackUrl`, a custom callback URL after the OAuth is done, `save`, a boolean value that lets you choose whether to save the auth code, `verbose`, a boolean value for whether you'd like debugging output, and `message`, a string value for the default message to send with stimuli.

 ### Use
 Each API function is single-shot, and, if they fail on the device they're